warrior-cultures-and-training

 Warrior Uses

 For the Toa, Kawakawa was a versatile remedy.
-The leaves were chewed raw or brewed into a tea to boost stamina and reduce fatigue during long treks.
-Its analgesic and anti-inflammatory properties made it a valued treatment for bruises, sprains, and minor wounds.
-The leaves were also applied as a poultice to draw out infection and reduce swelling.
-Additionally, Kawakawa was used in steam baths (hāngi or pāua like steam treatments) to cleanse the body and open the airways, helping warriors breathe deeply and remain alert.
+Leaves were chewed raw or brewed into tea to boost stamina and reduce fatigue during long treks.
+Its analgesic and anti-inflammatory properties made it valuable for bruises, sprains, and minor wounds.
+Leaves were applied as a poultice to draw out infection and reduce swelling.
+Kawakawa was also used in steam baths to cleanse the body and open airways, helping warriors remain alert.
+Modern research confirms Kawakawa contains myristicin and other antimicrobial, anti-inflammatory compounds.
+Myristicin supports its traditional reputation for enhancing mental clarity—crucial for battle.

 Spiritual Significance